 1. If single-family residential uses exist or are proposed on a lot pursuant to the maximum density, then the unit lot density defined in this section is in addition to the that single-family residential use.
 Single-family dwellings do not count as units for the purposes of this section.
 If a lot does not contain a single-family unit, this unit lot density shall apply as the maximum standard per lot.
 2. Accessory dwelling units count towards meeting unit lot density.
-If wo ADUs are proposed, that fulfills the maximum unit lot density standard and no additional ADUs or middle housing units may be
+If two ADUs are proposed with a primary unit, that fulfills the maximum unit lot density standard and no additional ADUs or middle housing units may be permitted.